 Wenn du die folgenden Tipps für deine Schüler verändern / anpassen möchtest, kannst du dir das Handout (doc) herunterladen.

 First reading: During the first reading you should try to get an overview of the text and its (argumentative) structure.
+If it’s a literary text your aim should be to understand the plot (Handlung) of the story.
 You should ask yourself questions like: What is it all about?
 How is the text structured?
 What is the writer’s attitude towards his topic?
-Is he serious or rather ironic / satirical?
 What are his main arguments?
-Analyse especially the first (= topic) sentence of each paragraph and mentally summarize each paragraph in your own words.
-During the first reading you should look up only words that are absolutely necessary for understanding the whole text.
+In a non-fiction text (Sachtext) you should analyse especially the first (= topic) sentence of each paragraph and mentally summarize each paragraph in your own words.
+During the first reading you should look up only words that are absolutely necessary for understanding.
 Ignore all other words like e.g. descriptive (beschreibend) adjectives.

 Second reading: During the second reading you should try to understand also passages/details that you did not really grasp (erfassen) the first time.
 In addition you should look up ALL the words you do not know or where you are not absolutely sure what they mean in the given context.